nmrshll/go-cp/README.md

 ## Usage details

-CopyFile copies a file from src to dst.
+`CopyFile()` copies a file from src to dst.
 If src and dst files exist, and are the same, then return success.
 Otherwise, attempt to create a hard link between the two files.
 If that fails, copy the file contents from src to dst.
 Creates any missing directories.
+Supports '~' notation for $HOME directory of the current user.

+`AbsolutePath()` converts a path (relative or absolute) into an absolute one.
 Supports '~' notation for $HOME directory of the current user.